-Millennials (and the upcoming Gen Z) used digital technology throughout their educational years and since in their personal lives.
+Millennials and Gen Z used digital technology throughout their educational years and since in their personal lives.
 They expect their workplace to integrate available tech tools that improve efficiency, speed, and collaboration.

 If you’re asking them to use an out-of-date, text-heavy, non-intuitive UI, you’ll likely end up with agents who are uninterested and unmotivated — or, you’ll simply lose them, if you even get them in the first place.

 Give your team an innovative call center platform with cutting-edge features, a clean intuitive UI, and streamlined automated workflows.
-When the tech feels familiar to your Gen Y employees, they’ll be more engaged and productive.
+When the tech feels familiar to your young employees, they’ll be more engaged and productive.

-Look for customized dashboards which appeal to both millennial agents, who can choose preferred colors and layout, AND millennial managers, who are able to pull the most important KPIs they’re tracking in real time.
+Look for customized dashboards that appeal to both younger agents, who can choose preferred colors and layout, AND younger managers, who are able to pull the most important KPIs they’re tracking in real-time.

 6) Create a job worth investing in

-One of the defining factors of the millennial generation is their desire to achieve meaningful change in both work and everyday life.
+One of the defining factors of the Millennial and Gen Z generations is their desire to achieve meaningful change in both work and everyday life.
 They want to know how they are connected to a bigger goal.
 They’re looking for a sense of purpose.
 Can you step back and discover ways your call center can create a culture that appeals to a younger workforce?
 What can you offer?
 It’s not just about the money.

 What’s the goal?

 Clearly communicate how your agent’s work connects to their teams’ goals and to your company’s purpose.
 If all they hear is that they should make or take more calls and convert more leads, their motivation is likely to flag.